xtclang/xvm/README.md

 We only "_get one chance to make a good first impression_", and we are determined not to waste it.
-We will not ask developers to waste their time attempting to use an incomplete project, so if you are here for a work reason, it's probably a little bit too early for you to be using this.
-If you are here to learn or contribute, then you are probably right on time!
+We will not ask developers to waste their time attempting to use an incomplete project, so if you are here for a work reason, it's probably still a bit too early for you to be using this for your day job.
+On the other hand, if you are here to learn and/or contribute, then you are right on time!
 Our doors are open.

 ## License